 Periodic rent adjustments can be set out in commercial lease agreements.
 A commonly used mechanism is a contractual reference to an index published by the Service Central de la statistique et des études économiques.
 It is important to determine in the lease agreement which index is to be applied, and rent will then be adjusted.
-Lease agreements usually stipulate that the amount of rent may not decrease in case of a negative development of the relevant index.
+Lease agreements usually stipulate that the amount of rent may not decrease should the relevant index drop.

 See 6.5 Rent Variation.

-Parties can always amend the lease agreement by mutual consent during its term.
+Parties can always amend the lease agreement by mutual consent during the term thereof.

 At the end of the lease term, under certain circumstances the tenant is entitled to request the renewal of the lease agreement.
 A new rent amount must be agreed between the parties, which may give rise to disputes between the parties in the absence of specific legislation.
-To avoid this scenario, parties foresee upfront price adjustment mechanisms in case of renewal or extension of lease agreements.
+To avoid this scenario, parties foresee upfront price adjustment mechanisms for the renewal or extension of lease agreements.

 The rental of real estate property located in Luxembourg is generally VAT exempt.

 However, the right to opt for VAT may be exercised under certain conditions.
-The VAT exemption waiver form is to be submitted for approval by the Luxembourg VAT authorities.
-The standard 17% rate then becomes applicable on the rent.
+The VAT exemption waiver form is to be submitted to the Luxembourg VAT authorities for approval.
+The standard 17% rate (temporarily reduced to 16% for 2023) then becomes applicable on the rent.

 The tenant may be liable to settle agency fees to the real estate agents.
 In addition, the tenant will in principle have to make advance payments for the maintenance of common spaces of the building.

-Generally, each tenant has its own subscription for utilities like water, sewer, garbage, electricity and telecommunication services.
-Where appropriate, each rental unit will have its own meters/counters for such purpose.
+Generally, each tenant has its own subscription for utilities like water, sewer, refuse, electricity and telecommunication services.
+Where appropriate, each rental unit will have its own meters/counters for such purposes.
 Alternatively, certain services may be included in the monthly charges for common spaces.

 The parties are free to decide who bears the direct cost of insurance policies.
-The tenant may be liable to subscribe appropriate insurance coverage directly for the premises rented, or the building management may subscribe for policies for the entire building.
-In the case of a general subscription by the building management, the costs are normally reflected in the monthly common charges.
+The tenant may be liable to take out appropriate insurance cover directly for the rented premises, or the building management may take out policies for the entire building (in which case, the costs are normally reflected in the monthly common charges).

-The usual mandatory insurance policies (whether subscribed for by the building management or by the tenants separately) cover fire, water, storm, other natural forces and glass breakage damages.
+The usual mandatory insurance policies (whether taken out by the building management or individual tenants) cover fire, water, storm, other natural forces and glass breakage.

-In any case, tenants are usually required to subscribe for separate coverage with respect to damages to their personal assets and general tort liability for damages caused to visitors on their rented premises.
+In any case, tenants are usually required to take out separate cover for damage to their personal assets and general tort liability for any harm caused to visitors within their rented premises.

 The landlord can limit the use of the premises rented out (eg, for office/administrative use only).